 - User Feedback Survey & Results

 The following video provides a quick look at the Elan IC:

-The main differences between the two devices are the Elan IC’s induction charging and waterproof features.
-But it is still their core features, especially the ability for users to achieve a smooth gait over varied terrain, that impresses us the most.
+In case you’re wondering, the main differences between the Elan and the Elan IC are the IC’s induction charging and waterproof capabilities.
+But it is still their core features, especially the ability for users to achieve a smooth gait over varied terrain, that impress us the most.